Hungarian Acacia Honey

 Is honey safe to consume during pregnancy?

-honey – it’s ok for you to eat honey, but you should not give it to your baby until they’re over a year old.
+Raw honey – it’s ok for you to eat honey, but you should NOT give it to your baby until they’re over a year old.

 Do you offer a trade discount?